reshiramv56/tts_repo/README.md

 | Scalability | High | Low | High |

 **Analysis:**
-gTTS and Chatterbox are fast.
+gTTS and Chatterbox-TTS-Extended are fast.
 Bark is impractical for CPU-only environments.

 ---